garagehive/garagehive.github.io/docs/trial-quick-start.md

 It is important to understand all elements of the process to benefit from all the value Garage Hive has to offer.

-## Getting started
+# Getting started

-Module 1 looks at logging into Garage Hive for the first time, creating a booking and populating a jobsheet with some labours and items.
+Here we will look at logging into Garage Hive for the first time, creating a booking and populating a jobsheet with some labours and items.

 #### Welcome to your home screen (role centre)